 3) The government must ensure that this long-term vision continues to be carried out even after elections are held.
 By articulating the vision of Thailand 4.0, the Prayuth government has given Thailand something that it acutely needs: a long-term national strategy.
 However, with elections due to be held this year (or, as has been hinted, perhaps next year), the government must find a way to ensure that successive governments remain committed to this vision.
 There is no point in gearing up resources for the government’s objectives if they are to be abandoned by the time elections occur.

-The mechanism through which this can be done is the National Reform Steering Assembly, a body included in the constitution approved last year; this body is tasked with defining and implementing long term reforms, including the government’s 20 year national strategy.
+The mechanism through which this can ostensibly be done is the National Reform Steering Assembly, a body included in the constitution approved last year; this body is tasked with defining and implementing long term reforms, including the government’s 20 year national strategy.
 This, of course, reeks of the undemocratic; little can be said to deny that.
-However, the performance of previous elected Thai governments which constantly focused on populist short-term goals show that such a body may indeed be necessary.
-It would not be constructive for NRSA to constantly intervene or meddle with the next elected government’s priorities and policies.
-However, it must seek to ensure that the elected government is also focused on the long term and on an overarching vision, not just on how it can maintain its hold on voters.
+The performance of previous elected Thai governments which constantly focused on populist short-term goals show why some feel such a body may be necessary.
+But it would not be constructive for NRSA to constantly intervene or meddle with the next elected government’s priorities and policies.
+Instead, the government must do more to convince the public and other parties that its vision is worth subscribing to and continuing.

 The changes that Thailand need are deep.
 Five to six years is not enough for educational reforms (yet to begin) to bear fruit and produce a more innovative workforce, for farmers across the country to adopt new ‘smart’ procedures or for infrastructure to be in place that makes the country ready to take the step together in the new direction.
 It is important that Thailand finally begins working towards a long-term vision, and that it does so completely.
 It would do no good to remain Thailand 3.0 or, to adopt terminology from a certain smartphone company, to become Thailand 3S if we want to be able to leave the middle income trap behind.
 But doing so will require a paradigm shift in Thai thinking that can only happen with sufficient time.